L-Ayim/Deformer-Dawn-of-Deformation/README.md

 - Spikes would normally erupt from the ground before dealing damage so alert players can dodge.
 - Characters briefly flash red when hurt so you can tell a hit landed.
 - Boomerang shots now register hits when striking any limb, not just the torso.
+- Press **F** while near another player to request teaming.
+If they also press **F** within a couple of seconds, you will join the same team.